 Hike or run along the beach through Cape Kiwanda Natural Area and Bob Straub State Park to the tip of Nestucca Spit.
 Stop to inspect some tide pools or try to spot the dory boats that bring in the catch of the day.
 Finish strong with a hike up Cape Kiwanda sand dune.
 The expansive view of the village and the coastline are definitely worth the effort.
 Then race your dog to the bottom for a real thrill!

-Pet Friendly Eats and Lodging in Pacific City
+Pet Friendly Eats In Pacific City

 Quench your appetite and thirst at Pelican Brewing, one of the most iconic breweries in Oregon.
 Here you can sit outside with your pup and enjoy the views of haystack rock and the Pacific Ocean.
 Go during an off-time, as waits for a table can be extensive during high season.
 If you like Mexican food, don’t miss Ben & Jeff’s, where tacos and burritos can be enjoyed on the patio or taken to go and savored on the beach.